-Clause 12 (3) of the Bill would 'ensure foreign criminals can be deported first and appeal after, unless that would cause serious irreversible harm.'
+Clause 12 (3) of the Bill proposes that 'foreign criminals' and people the Home Secretary deems not conducive to the public good 'can be deported first and appeal after, unless that would cause serious irreversible harm.'
 In BID's view, Clause 12 should not stand part of the Bill.
 In practice, it will prevent people from challenging their deportation, including where they would have won their appeal if they had been able to bring one in the UK.
 This would have grave consequences for child welfare.
 The clause has been criticised by the Joint Committee on Human Rights.2

-There are serious problems with the quality of Home Office decision-making and in 2012/13, 32% of deportation appeals were successful.3 A number of these will have concerned parents with British children who would be significantly harmed by their parent's deportation.
-The Home Office already has the power to prevent repeated appeals by certifying claims as clearly unfounded - the changes proposed in the Bill will prevent people with arguable cases from accessing justice.4
+There are serious problems with the quality of Home Office decision-making and in 2012/13, 32% of deportation appeals were successful.3 A number of these will have concerned parents with British or settled children who would be significantly harmed by their parent's deportation.
+The Home Office already has the power to prevent repeated appeals by certifying claims as clearly unfounded - the changes proposed in the Bill will prevent people with arguable cases from accessing justice.4 The Bill's appeals 'Impact Assessment' entirely ignore the needs of children in the UK who would be split from their parent by deportation.